-- ▶ Deep networks are very successfull in cases where there exists lots of highly structured data (speech, text, images). - ► Main difference to 30 years ago: computational power increased a lot, some good heuristics have been worked out. - From theory point of view, not understood very well why they actually work.
+- ▶ Deep networks are very successfull in cases where there exists lots of highly structured data (speech, text, images). - ▶ Main difference to 30 years ago: much more data available, computational power increased a lot, much larger networks, good heuristics have been worked out.
+Overparameterized regime.

-Comparing SVMs and Deep networks, both tend to be successful in very different types of applications.
+Comparing SVMs and Deep networks, both tend to be successful in very different types of applications: